UTNkar/documentation/content/ordsys/technical/themes.md

-+++
-title = "Creating and editing themes" menutitle = "Themes" date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
+---
+title: "Themes"
-weight = 10
+weight: 10
-+++

-Themes are used to give the system a more personal flair depending on who uses it.
-Groups like Klubbverket and Forsränningen have different themes, which changes whenever a user logs in.
-There are three key file locations for themes:
+---

+Themes allow you to customize the appearance of the system to reflect the identity of different groups, such as Klubbverket and Forsränningen.
+When a user logs in, the theme changes to match their group.
+Here's where you can find and adjust theme settings:

-1. `./frontend/src/utils/themes.json`, where the theme names and color codes are defined.
+1. **Theme Names and Colors:** Edit the file `./frontend/src/utils/themes.json` to define new theme names and their associated color codes.
+Use hexadecimal color codes (e.g., `#FF5733`).
-2. The *ThemesEnum* enumerator class located under the Organisation model in `./backend/models.py`, which allows organisations to select the theme.
-Changing this requires making a database migration.
+2. **Theme Selection:** Use the *ThemesEnum* class in the Organisation model at `./backend/models.py` for selecting themes.
+If you modify this, remember you'll need to update the database with a migration.
-3. `./frontend/public/assets/images/`, where the theme logotypes are located.
-These must be named the same as the theme variable name and be in png format.
+3. **Logos:** Place theme logos in `./frontend/public/assets/images/`.
+Make sure each logo matches the theme's `logo` value that it is in .png format.

-In short, the theme dictates which logotype is displayed in the top-left corner of all views, the header and button background color as well as text colors.
-These different colours are defined in `./frontend/src/utils/themes.json`, where a theme looks as follows:
+In essence, the theme controls the logo displayed on the top-left of all pages, as well as the colors of headers, buttons, and text.
+A typical theme entry in `./frontend/src/utils/themes.json` looks like this:

 ```json
 "utn": { // Theme variable name